celery/celery/docs/userguide/optimizing.rst

 Broker Connection Pools
 -----------------------

-You should enable the :setting:`BROKER_POOL_LIMIT` setting, as this will drastically improve overall performance.
+The broker connection pool is enabled by default since version 2.5.

-The value should be based on how many threads will use connections at the same time.
+You can tweak the :setting:`BROKER_POOL_LIMIT` setting to minimize contention, and the value should be based on the number of active threads/greenthreads using broker connections.

-This setting will be enabled by default in version 3.0.

 .. _optimizing-worker-settings: